 The logical interfaces for all X-10 and Argus-based components have been written as light-weight configurable modules.
-The proxies maintain the current state of each device and provide a mechanism for reading and, if applicable, control.
-The communication protocols for X-10 devices and Argus components are well defined and interface availability is advertised through zero configuration (ZeroConf) technology.
+The logical proxies maintain the current state of each device and provide a mechanism for reading and, if applicable, control.
+The communication protocols for X-10 devices and Argus components are well defined and interface availability is advertised through zero configuration (ZeroConf) technology [19].

 Components desiring to find X-10 or Argus components merely need to perform a link-local query for devices that follow the defined MavHome X-10 and Argus protocols and a list of available devices will be presented to the requester.
 Contact information is returned to the requester to allow connection to the logical proxy.
 Through this mechanism no configuration is required and the system is very adaptive and dynamic.
 New proxies advertise their availability and older ones remove theirs before they shut down.
 We have had a high level of success using ZeroConf technology with very few problems once the components were developed.
-When we were using a CORBA name server we had close to a 50% component communication or discovery failure rate at any given time.
+When we were using a CORBA name server we had close to a 50% component communication or discovery failure rate at any given time mostly due to CORBA TCP communication errors in the name server ORB.

 The system framework uses two main middleware packages.
 Communication between high level components is performed using the Common Object Request Broker Architecture (CORBA) due to the clarity of interface design provided by the Interface Description Language (IDL), ease of integration, maturity and stability of the technology, and object-oriented design compatible with our C^{++} implemented components.
 Zero configuration technologies are used for replacing the CORBA naming service and utilizing service discovery.
-They provided by the Apple Multicast DNS responder and adherence to the ZeroConf standard.
+They are provided by the Apple Multicast DNS responder and adherence to the ZeroConf standard.